 Scope

-FAR 42.709-1 establishes penalties for contractors who include unallowable indirect costs in certain cost submissions on contracts over $800,000, with specific exclusions.
+FAR 42.709-1 establishes that penalties apply to contractors who include unallowable indirect costs in final cost submissions for contracts over $1 million, with specific exceptions.

 Overview

-FAR 42.709-1 defines the scope for assessing penalties on contractors who include unallowable indirect costs in their final indirect cost rate proposals or in the final statement of costs under fixed-price incentive contracts.
-This regulation is rooted in statutory requirements (10 U.S.C.
+FAR 42.709-1 defines the scope for assessing penalties on contractors who include unallowable indirect costs in their final indirect cost rate proposals or in the final statement of costs for fixed-price incentive contracts.
+This regulation is grounded in statutory requirements (10 U.S.C.
 3743 and 41 U.S.C.
-4303) and is designed to enforce cost allowability standards in government contracting.
-The section applies to contracts exceeding $800,000, with specific exclusions for fixed-price contracts without cost incentives and firm-fixed-price contracts for commercial products or services.
-The intent is to ensure contractors do not claim costs that are not allowable under the contract terms or applicable regulations, thereby protecting government funds and promoting compliance with cost principles.
+4303) and aims to ensure that only allowable costs are claimed and reimbursed by the government.
+The section applies to contracts exceeding $1 million, with specific exceptions for fixed-price contracts without cost incentives and firm-fixed-price contracts for commercial products or services.

 Key Rules

-- Applies to contracts over $800,000, except for fixed-price contracts without cost incentives and firm-fixed-price contracts for commercial items or services.
+- Applies to contracts over $1 million, except for certain fixed-price and commercial item contracts.

 Responsibilities

-- Contractors: Must ensure only allowable indirect costs are included in relevant cost proposals and statements.
+- Contractors: Must exclude unallowable indirect costs from final cost proposals and statements.

 Practical Implications

-- This section exists to deter contractors from claiming unallowable costs, thereby safeguarding government expenditures.
+- This section exists to deter contractors from claiming unallowable costs, protecting government funds.

-- Common pitfalls include misunderstanding what constitutes an unallowable cost or failing to apply the rules to all applicable contracts.
+- Common pitfalls include misunderstanding what constitutes an unallowable cost or failing to apply the correct contract thresholds and exceptions.